thjquinn/trailscraper_repo/README.md

 This is a simple Streamlit app to explore and filter trails from `all_trails.csv`.
 A dataset made from scraping hikingproject.com.
-Currently, there is data from all of the sites’ available trails in Indiana, Utah, and Pennsylvania.
+Currently, there is data from all of the site's available trails in Indiana, Utah, and Pennsylvania.

 ## Requirements